 (4) Upon completion of the Security Screening Study, ERCOT will present the IE with a preliminary report that will inform the IE about the suitability of the proposed Point of Interconnection (POI) for the proposed MW amount.
 This report does not imply any commitment by ERCOT or any TSP to recommend or construct transmission additions or enhancements.
-The report will also contain a description of the SSR assessment performed as part of the Security Screening Study and any conclusions resulting from the SSR assessment.
+The report will also contain a description of the SSR assessment performed as part of the Security Screening Study and any conclusions resulting from the SSR assessment, including the number of identified Credible Single Contingencies that would cause a generator to become radial to a series capacitor(s) and ERCOT’s determination of whether to cancel a proposal to interconnect a generator as described in paragraph (1) of Section 5.2.10, Subsynchronous Oscillation (SSO) Prevention.